 Rather than assuming uniform charging patterns, large fleets benefit from scenario-based planning.
 Stress-testing peak days, disruptions, or seasonal changes helps reveal where infrastructure may fall short under real operating conditions.

-Understanding these limits allows operators to explore alternatives such as phased electrification, managed charging, or on-site energy generation before committing to expensive grid upgrades.
+Understanding these limits allows operators to explore alternatives such as phased electrification, managed charging, or on-site energy generation before committing to expensive grid upgrades, an important component of long-term electrification of fleets.

 While electric fleets can reduce operating costs over time, depot infrastructure requires significant upfront investment.
 Large-scale operators increasingly adopt phased approaches, aligning infrastructure build-out with vehicle procurement and operational readiness.

-Once planning constraints are clear, the focus shifts to selecting depot solutions that support both current operations and future growth.
+Once planning constraints are clear, the focus shifts to selecting depot solutions that support both current operations and future growth, including the best depot infrastructure solutions for electric vehicles.

 For large fleets, unmanaged charging is rarely viable.
 Smart charging systems support informed decision-making by providing a clear understanding of charging demand, peak usage periods, and infrastructure constraints.